TheGamingT-rex/Function-Dungeon/README.md

 ## Available Versions

 Function Dungeon has evolved over time, and each version captures a unique stage in its development.
-Here, we list the versions from the newest to the oldest:
+Here, we list the versions from the latest to the oldest:

 ### Latest Development

+Play the latest version here: [play](https://play.unity.com/en/games/12ce2b6b-2df4-4582-b40d-fbe04e165bbd/transeet-function-dungeon)

 For the most recent updates and ongoing developments, visit: